-$$\min\left(1, \frac{\tilde{\pi}(\xi^{(t+1)})}{\tilde{\pi}(\theta^{(t)})}\right)$$ and rejected otherwise, that is, $\theta^{(t+1)} = \theta^{(t)}$.
-Unless the support of π is disconnected, this algorithm enjoys basic convergence properties, although it is not geometrically ergodic outside special situations (see Roberts and Tweedie, 2004, Chap.
-10).
+$$\min\left(1,\frac{\tilde{\pi}(\xi^{(t+1)})}{\tilde{\pi}(\theta^{(t)})}\right),$$ and rejected otherwise, that is, $\theta^{(t+1)} = \theta^{(t)}$.
+Unless the support of π is disconnected, this algorithm enjoys basic convergence properties, although it is not geometrically ergodic outside special situations (see Roberts and Tweedie, 2004, Chapter 10).

-In practice, the random walk Metropolis- Hastings algorithm is the most successful universal MCMC algorithm, but it requires tuning for the scale of the proposal q: too small a scale will see the chain stuck in the vicinity of the starting point and too large a scale will result in a chain that changes values very rarely (see Robert and Casella, 1999, Chap.
-6).
-Neal (2003) also criticizes random walk type algorithms in that they take unnecessarily long times to go from one point to another: typically, the time required is the square of the distance.
-More elaborate sampling schemes, including variations on the slice sampler, are advocated by Neal (2003) as ways of avoiding the random walk behavior, but they require some more or less elaborate tuning that disqualifies them as universal schemes.
+In practice, the random walk Metropolis-Hastings algorithm is the most successful universal MCMC algorithm, but it requires tuning for the scale of the proposal q: too small a scale causes the chain to stick in the vicinity of the starting point and too large a scale results in a chain that changes values very rarely (see Robert and Casella, 1999, Chapter 6).
+Neal (2003) also criticized random walk type algorithms in that they take an unnecessarily long time to go from one point to another: typically, the time required is the square of the distance.
+More elaborate sampling schemes, including variations on the slice sampler, were advocated by Neal (2003) as ways to avoid the random walk behavior, but these schemes required some more or less elaborate tuning that disqualifies them as universal schemes.

-When we said earlier that the picture is now clearer than in Gelfand and Smith (1990), we meant that the theoretical basis of MCMC algorithms has been simplified: at any stage, a Markov transition kernel with the correct stationary distribution can be used in place of the said distribution.
+When we said earlier that the picture is now clearer than in Gelfand and Smith's (1990) article, we meant that the theoretical basis of MCMC algorithms has been simplified: at any stage, a Markov transition kernel with the correct stationary distribution can be used in place of the said distribution.
 This principle being stated, let us note that there still is a large range of uncertainty or arbitrariness linked to MCMC algorithms in that the unlimited number of possible transition kernels is very rarely controlled by clearly defined convergence properties.